 Dr. Wilhelm has been requested to speak to many groups over the past several decades, from professional botanical societies, to workshops and seminars, conservation groups, and local garden clubs.
 Topics close to his heart are listed below, but presentation topics can be tailored to a specific request.
 The base fee-stipend for a speaking engagement is $1000, necessary to compensate Jerry for preparation, presentation, and travel (for locations within a 25-mile radius from Glen Ellyn, Illinois).
 Speaking engagements are approximately 2 to 3 hours in length.*

 • Other topics have included: The Dune Flora; History of Botany in Chicago Region.

-Jerry is available for book signings for the Flora, which can include a relatively brief 35-minute presentation.*
+Book Signings: Jerry and Laura are available for book signings for the Flora, which can include a brief 35 minute presentation.*

 The Conservation Research Institute (CRI) is proud to offer the following special educational resources that are available for purchase:

 Root Systems of Prairie Plants Poster This much loved illustration by Heidi Natura displays the deep root systems of our natural grasslands and all that implies about the importance of rainwater infiltration and soil organic production.
 CRI owns the copyright for this image.

 To pay for Prairie Plants Poster by check, download this pdf form and mail to CRI, W59 N412 Hilgen Ave, Cedarburg, WI 53012

 If you have any questions about this poster, contact Margot Mazur.
 To purchase a copy of the poster to be mailed to you, purchase here online: